asalexanderlee/bootcamp-3/README.md

 Right now, everything is one file right now, `server.js`.
 Seperate your models and routes out into their own files folders.
 Use  [Express](https://github.com/DavidsonCollege/expresso) as a model of best practice.

-## Release 4

-Most APIs require the developer pass an authKey in with each request.
-This allows the API owner to control who can and can't use the api and keep track of usage.
-As a stretch exercise, implement auth into your api.
-A good place to start is with the Express package called [Passport](http://www.passportjs.org/).